orsoromeo/jet-leg/README.md

 Jet-leg performs common operations over [convex polyhedra](https://en.wikipedia.org/wiki/Convex_polyhedron) in higher dimensions in order to assess the problem of stability and motion feasibility of legged robots.

-## What you can do with Jet-leg
+## What you can do with Jet-leg:
-- you will find an implamentation of Iterative Projection algorithms for the solution of geometrical problems related to legged locomotion stability and feasibility analysis.
+- test an implamentation of Iterative Projection algorithms for the solution of geometrical problems related to legged locomotion stability and feasibility analysis.
 This includes the computation of the [Feasible Region](https://arxiv.org/abs/1903.07999#).
-- generate the same plots that can be found in the same preprint above;
+- compute force polytopes of legged robots;
 - test various formulations of linear, convex or nonlinear optimization problems;